The Father's Favor-Do You Have IT? #2

-I want to show you more about God’s favor by showing you more examples from the word: In Nehemiah Chapter 2, Nehemiah is in a strange country and is the cupbearer for the king.
+I want to show you more about the Father's favor by showing you more examples from the word: In Nehemiah Chapter 2, Nehemiah is in a strange country and is the cupbearer for the king.
 One day the king noticed that Nehemiah’s countenance was sad and he asked him why.
 Nehemiah said that he wanted to go back to Jerusalem and rebuilt the wall around the city.
-The favor of God was so strong around Nehemiah that the king offered to finance everything with the rebuilding process (verse 8, 9).
+The favor of the Father was so strong around Nehemiah that the king offered to finance everything with the rebuilding process (verse 8, 9).
 Wow!
 What favor!
-God can do the same thing for you i.e. finance your complete work and purpose for Him!
+The Father can do the same thing for you i.e. finance your complete work and purpose for Him!

 Look in Exodus 12 verse 36: the LORD gave His people such favor in the sight of the Egyptians that they “spoiled” them of gold, silver and clothing!
 We know that the wealth of the sinner is laid up for the just (Prov.
 13 verse 22).Claim this outpouring of God’s favor in your life now!